All Episodes

 I think any moment that I have to spend listening to Biden or Kamala try to use words is too long.

-And it's been over three hundred days.
+And it's been over 300 years.

 Well, that's a fair point.

-It's sort of like look how big Liam is.
+It's sort of like, look how big Liam is.

-I mean, Leah is it's it's all crazy.
+Yeah, I mean, it's all crazy.

-I feel like we were just getting ready for the RNC and you know, finding out that someone tried to kill President Trump, and you know, I mean, I think it's kind of weird that like somebody tried to kill a president, and like we were just like, all right, so what else happened today?
+And, you know, I mean, I think it's kind of weird that somebody tried to kill a president and we were just like, all right, so what else happened today?

-Uh it's just bizarre.
+It's just bizarre.

 These are strange times.